TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/optiflash/optiflash.md

 #### FLC For Overlays

+\note This will be part of future release.

 FLC or Fast Local Copy is essentially a very simplified DMA but with the ability to allow concurrent execution.

 \imageStyle{flc_lookup_function.png,width:50%}